 Not Just Another Pretty Face is the Art Center’s matchmaking commissioning program for artists and potential art buyers, facilitating lasting relationships between artists and patrons, a new base of support for artists, and investment in the vitality of Chicago’s cultural community.

-Hyde Park Art Center has launched a special edition of Not Just Another Pretty Face to support artists and the Art Center during the COVID-19 crisis.
+Hyde Park Art Center is launching the next edition of Not Just Another Pretty Face to support artists and the Art Center this fall.
 Learn more here.

 Taking place every three years, Not Just Another Pretty Face is a collaborative commissioning project created by Hyde Park Art Center.
 The Art Center arranges commissions between patrons and artists who create engaging personal works of art (from the traditional to the very untraditional).

 The project has been a successful way for the Art Center to cultivate a very important part of the “ecosystem” that artists need in order to thrive – collectors – by embracing, and encouraging, the idea of patronage in contemporary art.
 We believe that artists need not only consumers (i.e., collectors) of their work, but also need a community of people who know and support them and value what they do.